Understanding Scoliosis Types

 This is first diagnosed in a child between birth and the age of 3.
 In some situations, infantile scoliosis in infants resolves itself without treatment.
 But, we don’t recommend a wait-and-see approach.
-Therefore, visit us so you can take proper steps early for better success because if it progresses, they may be a bit difficult to manage.
+Therefore, visit us to take proper steps early for better success because if it progresses, they may be a bit difficult to manage.
 So, start your baby’s non-surgical treatment early enough.
-Currently, there are a variety of surgical treatment methods, including the insertion of expandable rods to treat the condition.
+Currently, there are various surgical treatment methods, including the insertion of expandable rods to treat the condition.

-These are spinal curves diagnosed between the ages of 3 and 10.
-This scoliosis type less common than adolescent scoliosis but make-up about a fifth of all scoliosis types.
+Juvenile scoliosis spinal curves diagnosed between the ages of 3 and 10—this scoliosis type is less common than adolescent scoliosis but makes up about a fifth of all scoliosis types.

+Pain is a common reason for treatment.
 When a patient with a developed adolescent idiopathic scoliosis has reached skeletal maturity, they are said to have adult idiopathic scoliosis.
-Pain is a common reason for treatment.
-Moreover, the normal degenerative changes of the spine may be accelerated by this curvature, and the patient might be at high risk of developing pain due to nerve compression.
+Moreover, the normal degenerative changes of the spine may be accelerated by this curvature, and the patient might be at high risk of developing scoliosis pain due to nerve compression.

 Structural scoliosis is a solid fixed curve and must be treated on a case-by-case basis.
-It can be as a result of congenital disabilities like hemivertebra, where one side of the vertebra doesn’t normally form in the developing fetus.
+It can result from congenital disabilities like the hemivertebra, where one side of the vertebra doesn’t normally form in the developing fetus.
 It can also be caused by certain infections, injuries, tumors, connective tissue disorders, metabolic diseases, or rheumatic diseases.
 In some cases, this scoliosis type can occur from neuromuscular disorders or unknown factors (idiopathic).

 This is a curve of the spine that may not have an associated rotational component.
-It’s reversible because it’s typically caused by conditions, such as muscle spasm, pain or a difference in leg length.
+It’s reversible because it’s typically caused by conditions such as muscle spasms, pain, or a difference in leg length.
 In this form of scoliosis, the spine remains normal, but an abnormal curve exists because there’s a problem in a different part of the body.

 Neuromuscular Scoliosis Types

-Neuromuscular scoliosis types are associated with the neuromuscular conditions that occur during the formation of the bones of the spine.
-The vertebrae may fail to separate completely from each other during fetal development.
-Under this form of scoliosis, patients develop a large “C”-curve in their muscles and are unable to hold their spine straight.
+Neuromuscular scoliosis types are associated with neuromuscular conditions that occur during the formation of the spine’s bones.
+The vertebrae may fail to separate from each other during fetal development.
+Under this form of scoliosis, patients develop a large “C”-curve in their muscles and cannot hold their spine straight.